Akshay1-6180/EEG_data_python_converter/README.md

 major drawbacks is that code is written in matlab and hence,u have to implement it in matlab format.
-So the raw eeg data is usually present in .cnt,.fdt and .set so the .fdf in this current example had the processes eeg data after removing the unused channels.There are 69 channels in .cnt and after preprocesssing it has 62 channels in .cnt
+So the raw eeg data is usually present in .cnt,.fdt and .set so the .fdf in this current example had the processes eeg data after removing the unused channels.There are 69 channels in .cnt and after preprocesssing it has 62 channels in .cnt<br>
-So the steps required are
+So the steps required are<br>
 1)copy the .set and .fdt files in the same folder<br>
 2)set up eeglab in matlab and open the .set files which opens up the .fdt files<br>
 3)next the variables will be available in matlab and u could download those variables<br>